SergiosSinanis/SergiosSinanis/README.md

 I’m always open to discussing new ideas, collaborations, or just chatting about tech!
 Feel free to reach out to me through [Discord](ssinanis).

 Thanks for stopping by!
-Don't forget to check out my repositories and feel free to star any projects you like.
-Happy coding! 🚀
+Don't forget to check out my repositories and feel free to star any projects you like. 🚀

 <!--
 **SergiosSinanis/SergiosSinanis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.